You are here

 I-4: Section IV: A. Supplementary Aids and Services (if necessary)

-Parent Signature on copy of PRP returned to school Letter (Model Template under development by DPI)
+Parent Signature on copy of PRP returned to school Letter explaining how the PRP is incorporated in the IEP

 Progress update provided to parents after 10 weeks of plan implementation I-4: Section III.
 Measurable Annual Goals procedures for measuring progress toward meeting annual goal(s)